saif71/avro-for-chromium/README.md

-- It works offline.
+- It works **offline**.
-- It's fast and instant, there is no round trip delay for processing every word you type.
+- It's **fast and instant**, there is no round trip delay for processing every word you type.
+- Save up to **"5 Draft Items"** for later use.
+- Introducing iconic **"Avro Font Fixer"**.
+Now you can apply default bangla font and fix bangla font problem in Chrome.
 - It values privacy.
 Whatever you write or save in the drafts don't leave your browser unless you want them to.
 - Drafts are only saved locally on your machine and not being sent anywhere.
 - It doesn’t collect any of your personal info, including your IP address. even no analytics code  has been put in the code explicitly.